limansky/limansky_me/posts/2016-12-22-fixing-bugs-in-sql-saver.md

 That's strange.
 We know that SqlSaver for `Sale` can be instantiated, because `Sale` contains only fields of supported types.
 Maybe shapeless cannot construct `Generic` for our nested classes?
-If we try to do it in REPR we get the following result:
+If we try to do it in REPL we get the following result:

 ```Scala